pdfFlattenFile Step

 Description:

 This step flattens a PDF document.
-When you flatten a PDF, you merge previously separated contents into one.
+When you flatten a PDF, you merge previously separate elements into a single layer.
 Flattening a PDF means that interactive elements in PDF forms, such as checkboxes, text boxes, radio buttons, and drop-down lists, are no longer fillable.

 Inputs